jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-3. Verify that when the user clicks the add flight link, they are taken to the add flight page.
+3. Verify that when the user clicks on the add flight link, they are taken to the add flight page.

     - Outcome: Pass